madeindra/signal-setup-guide/signal-server-no-twilio/README.md

 ...
 ```

+## Further Modification

+With modification above, it is possible to send the OTP via email.

 ## Using test Number
 Try adding `testDevices` to `config.yml`, number is the phone number and code is the OTP